khmarbaise/octopress/source/_posts/2020/08/2020-08-30-itf-part-iv.md

   }
 }
 ```
-This also give the opportunity to let run a single test (or more than one) case
+This also gives the opportunity to let run a single test (or more than one) case
 within a test class with different goals depending on what you like to achieve.

 Another example on how to define the `@MavenGoal` annotation on a class level